uwsd/blender2.8-Work-Outs-with-Blend-Files/Particle/README.md

 # Introduction to Blender 2.8 Particle System

-My Work result (Click on the thumb-mail to see the video)
+My Work result (Click on the thumb-nail to see the video)

 [![](5kfy3wxicMw-Particle_Example.jpg)](http://www.youtube.com/watch?v=Bixx0DtcTJg)